poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

 ## Step 3: Configure PowerDNS API Access

-For DNSSEC management and certain operations, PowerAdmin requires access to the PowerDNS API:
+For DNSSEC management and certain operations, Poweradmin requires access to the PowerDNS API:

 1. Enable the API on your PowerDNS server by editing `/etc/powerdns/pdns.conf`:
    ```